pet333r/pw-dev_script/README.md

 ***`1`*** What are the minimum Android versions for each app? [ `DCS UFC` / `DCS Nav` / `DCS AoA Indexer`]
   - DCS UFC: Android 4.1 and above
   - DCS Nav: Android 7.0 and above
-  - DCS AoA Indexer: Android 4.1 and above
+  - DCS AoA Indexer: Android 4.4 and above

 ***`2`*** do the applications and script work in multiplayer?
-  - YES, on the server the property must be set: `Allow player export: yes`, about 95% of servers have this option turned on;-)
+  - YES, on the server the property must be set: `Allow player export: yes`, most servers have this option enabled;-)

 ***`3`*** does integrity check pass?
   - YES (more precisely, it doesn't even have any effect on it :-) )